kdudkov/goatak/README.md

 # GoATAK - free ATAK/CivTAK server & web-based client

-This is Golang implementation of ATAK server/CoT router aimed to test some ideas about CoT message routing.
+This is fast & simple implementation of ATAK server/CoT router and ATAK client with web interface.

 binary builds can be downloaded from [releases page](https://github.com/kdudkov/goatak/releases)